Itsopera/Modifed-owl/README.md

 # Modifed-owl
 This is the list of features owl has!
+<br />Server joiner(captcha bypass)
--Server joiner(captcha bypass) -Server leaver -Channel spammer -Dm spammer -Friend request spammer -If you are having any issues dm Opera#3942
+-Server leaver -Channel spammer -Dm spammer -Friend request spammer -If you are having any issues dm Opera#3942